What is a digital twin

 Digital twins, the keys to the Fourth Industrial Revolution

-Wind turbines, engines and cranes are now able to understand each other and converse in natural language with engineers.
+Wind turbines, engines or cranes can have a virtual replica that enables to prevent possible problems or risks and to experiment without compromising their operation before implementing new functionalities.
 It is not science fiction, they are digital twins, a disruptive technology that will be vital in the rise and progression of the Fourth Industrial Revolution.

 Digital twins will reduce costs, optimise production and enable new products to be created.